bgoonz/React-Notes/README.md

 ## Events

-- On all bultin html elements in react we have access to native dom events... we can use them in react by adding a prop to the element and setting it to a function that will be executed when the event occurs.
+- On all bult in html elements in react we have access to native dom events... we can use them in react by adding a prop to the element and setting it to a function that will be executed when the event occurs.

 - Imperative approach: